-A wide swath of central North America is comprised of flat grassland running from the Canadian provinces of Alberta, Manitoba and Saskatchewan down to Texas.
-Prairies are home to a wide variety of wildlife including prairie dogs, prairie chickens, buffalo, bison, elk, deer, rabbits, hawks, and foxes.
-Diverse native prairie plantings offer year-round food, shelter and nesting grounds for habitat.
+A wide swath of central North America comprises flat grassland running from the Canadian provinces of Alberta, Manitoba, and Saskatchewan down to Texas.
+Prairies provide homes to a wide variety of wildlife including prairie dogs, prairie chickens, buffalo, bison, elk, deer, rabbits, hawks, and foxes.
+They are also home to diverse native prairie plantings offering year-round food, shelter, and nesting grounds for habitat.

-The result is the loss of complex established ecosystems that once supported precious native birds, pollinators, insects and other native wildlife—habitat loss contributing to extinctions.
-What remains is teeming with diverse flora and fauna species, many endangered of becoming extinct, with some still yet to be discovered and identified.
-Original tracts of undisturbed prairie serve as living ecological and native American cultural research stations.
-These models of precious ecosystems with genetic resources continue to be studied, their ecological worth and economic benefits yet to be realized.
+The result is the loss of complex established ecosystems that once supported precious native birds, pollinators, insects, and other native wildlife.
+Habitat loss contributes to extinctions.
+However, what remains is still teeming with diverse flora and fauna species.
+Many of these species are endangered of becoming extinct and some still yet to be discovered and identified.
+Amazingly, original tracts of undisturbed prairie serve as living ecological and native American cultural research stations.
+These models of precious ecosystems with genetic resources continue to be studied, their ecological worth, and economic benefits yet to be realized.

-National Prairie Day is an opportunity to educate the public about preservation, conservation, and restoration opportunities as well as the history, wildlife and habitats of the prairie.
-To understand the prairie is to look beyond what often initially appears simple, to learn about each form of life that thrives within it, to comprehend complex systems we can learn from, to ensure our future.
-The natural beauty of prairies can be breathtaking.
+National Prairie Day creates a chance to educate the public about preservation, conservation, and restoration opportunities as well as the history, wildlife, and habitats of the prairie.
+Understanding the prairie means looking beyond what often initially appears simple and learning about each form of life that thrives within it.
+It means comprehending complex systems we can learn from and ensuring our future.
+The natural beauty of prairies can be breathtaking, too.
 Today’s “amber waves of grain” were created from the fertile soil of these oceans of grasslands that were once tall enough to hide a man on horseback.
 Prairies inspired the paintings of Harvey Dunn in South Dakota, poetry from Walt Whitman, and books from authors such as Laura Ingalls Wilder in Missouri.

 Measurable Interrelated Benefits of Prairie Include: